Pupil Premium Allocation & Spending Statement

 Pupil Premium will continue to be spent on staffing and educational resources to support interventions for pupils who are vulnerable to not making ‘Good’ progress.

 Some of the Pupil Premium funding will cover some of the ongoing costs of employing an Emotional Literacy Support Assistant (ELSA).
-Following the success of the ‘Forest Schools’ trial in 2015/16, this will be extended this year to provide Forest School sessions for children in Key Stage 1 and Key Stage 2.
+Following the success of the ‘Forest Schools’ 2016/17, this will be extended this year to provide Forest School sessions for disadvantaged children throughout the School.

-The school will continue to purchase subscriptions to apps such as Lexia Reading and Doodle Maths which are accessed through the school’s iPads (and at home).
+The school will continue to use iPad apps as a numeracy and literacy intervention tool.
 Such apps support rapid progress in numeracy and literacy and so disadvantage learners vulnerable to underachievement will be prioritised with such interventions.